Come and find out what makes West Dean College of Arts and Conservation such a unique place to study with an international reputation.Find out more

 You can expect

-All full-time Fine Arts students are provided with a large individual workspace in the Edward James Studios.
+All full-time Fine Arts students are provided with a large individual workspace in the Edward James Studios, with access 8.30am-10pm seven days a week*.
 In addition to specialist spaces dedicated to Painting and Drawing, Sculpture and Tapestry and Textile-based work, the studios include:

 There is also:

 To develop particular skills and techniques students can access over 800 short courses.
 If places are available at weekends during term, students are encouraged to attend free of charge, (there may be a charge for specific material or model fees) or can book in advance at a reduced rate.

 House, Grounds, Collection and Archive

 The House and Estate offers ambitious exhibition opportunities and unique research material, and students can submit site-specific proposals throughout the year.
 The Edward James Collection, is an outstanding resource, giving students access to significant works of art and historic objects; including paintings, drawings and prints by artists most notably, Salvador DalÍ, Rene Magritte, Leonora Carrington, Pavel Tchelitchew, and Leonor Fini.